Matt Tommey

 I started experimenting with encaustic wax within my basketry work back in 2011.
 My friend, encaustic painter Julia Fosson was kind enough to share some basic information about using encaustic wax in my art and armed with enough knowledge to be dangerous I launched into my encaustic art journey.

-In my work, I use encaustic wax in two different ways.
+I use encaustic wax in two different ways: preservative and decorative.
 First, I use the clear medium as a preservative on almost all my work by infusing it into the natural fibers after I create a piece.
-This has proven to be a very successful way of preserving my baskets, adding rigidity, making them water resistant and easier to clean.
+This has proven to be a very successful way of preserving my baskets, adding rigidity, making them water resistant, and easier to clean.
+To achieve this, I rely on a range of essential tools and supplies that are crucial for working in encaustics.
+These include a Hot Plate/Electric Griddle for heating the wax, a heat gun for melting and manipulating the wax, and pigments and/or oil paints for adding color and depth to my creations.

 Examples of My Encaustic Artwork